 0. Introduction

-11. Default Risk
+12. Default Risk and Collateral

 14. The Phillips Curve: Evidence and Implications

-15. The Taylor Rule
+15. Real Interest Rates and the Taylor Rule

-16. Exchange Rate Regimes and The Euro
+16. Exchange Rate Regimes and the Euro

-17. The Euro Crisis
+17. The Euro Crisis and Developments Since

-Bank of Ireland’s 2011 Annual Report.
+Bank of Ireland 2018 Annual Report

 Cleveland Fed: Bank Capital Requirements: A Conversation with the Experts